 If you’re trying to determine exactly how to measure your customers’ attitudes, market research studies can help guide you there too.

-Before you can ask your customers if they’re satisfied, you need to know what their expectations are about an experience with your product or service.
+Before asking customers if they’re satisfied, first understand their expectations for an experience with your product or service.
+This knowledge is crucial for accurate feedback.
 This will help you not only create a more impactful customer satisfaction survey, it can also guide you in make changes to your brand.

 You can then track what, if any, impact these changes had in customer attitudes over time.

-In addition to driving the creation of customer satisfaction monitoring systems, attitude and expectation surveys can also give you insight into your website’s performance, service policies, names for new divisions or products, and tracking employee attitudes.
+Attitude and expectation surveys help drive the creation of customer satisfaction monitoring systems.
+They also provide insights into your website’s performance, service policies, potential names for new divisions or products, and employee attitudes.

 Product Research Types of Surveys